ibm-cloud-docs/satellite/storage-ocs-local.md

    ```
    {: pre}

 2. Remove the assignment.
-After the assignment is removed, the OCS driver pods and storage classes are removed from all clusters that were part of the storage assignment.
+After the assignment is removed, the ODF driver pods and storage classes are removed from all clusters that were part of the storage assignment.
    ```sh
    ibmcloud sat storage assignment rm --assignment <assignment_ID>
    ```